52North/common-xml/52n-ogc-schema/README.md

 ## XMLBeans Bindings
 The XML schemas provided by this module are packaged as `.jar` archive and can be used as dependency while compiling Java XML bindings with [Apache XMLBeans](http://xmlbeans.apache.org/ "Apache XMLBeans").
+Once XML bindings have been compiled the schema dependency is not needed anymore.

+## License
+A license note can be found under `src/main/resources/copyright.html`.

+As noted before this module contains a snapshot of the official OGC XML schemas which can be accessed under http://schemas.opengis.net.
+Please consider the [schema copyright notices](http://www.opengeospatial.org/ogc/document) and the [OGC Copyright Notice and Disclaimers](http://www.opengeospatial.org/ogc/legal).
+If there are any questions left there is also a [copyright FAQ](http://www.opengeospatial.org/ogc/legalfaq).